ZhouYuxuan97/CIS700FinalProject/README.md

 Run plot.py can directly generate the same plot I showed in the final report.
 If you want to retrain the model, please remove all files under "models" and "loss" folders and run main.py.

-Notice: If you delete the generated vocab file, main.py may take a long time to regenerate it, I suggest keeping it to save time.
+Notice:  main.py may take a long time to generate the vocab file, I suggest download this file from my Google Drive [link](https://drive.google.com/file/d/1Ru3EmKixqoTip3BEpxJqqTid4_K-tpoU/view?usp=sharing) and place it to the root folder(same with main.py) to save time.